Sacubitril + Valsartan

 Q. What should I tell my doctor before taking Sacubitril+Valsartan?

 Tell your doctor about all of your medical conditions, including liver or kidney disease, history of facial swelling (angioedema).
 Inform him if you are pregnant or are breastfeeding.
-Let your doctor know what all medicines you are taking, especially the potassium supplements or its medicine salt, painkillers, blood pressure or heart failure medicines (such as ACE inhibitor, ARBs, or Aliskiren).
+Let your doctor know what all medicines you are taking, especially potassium supplements or its medicine salt, painkillers, blood pressure or heart failure medicines (such as ACE inhibitor, ARBs, or Aliskiren).

 Q. Can I use Sacubitril+Valsartan in pregnancy?